Sign Up

 Schizophrenia

-Schizophrenia is a mental disorder where patients do not:
+Schizophrenia is a mental disorder where patients:

-• Think clearly
+• Do not think clearly

-• Differentiate between reality and fantasy
+• Have difficulty differentiating between reality and fantasy

-• Have normal emotional responses
+• Have abnormal emotional responses

 Conditions that mimic schizophrenia include bipolar disease, seizure disorder, substance abuse, delirium, brain lesions, depression, psychotic disorders, schizoaffective disorder, schizotypal personality disorder, thyroid disorders, and infections.